Sahana2960/Task-1-Codtech/README.md

-NAME: SAHANA A M
+NAME: SAHANA A M,
-COMPANY:CODTECH IT SOLUTIONS
+COMPANY:CODTECH IT SOLUTIONS,
-ID:CT6WDS2261
+ID:CT6WDS2261,
-DOMAIN: FULL STACK WEB DEVELOPMENT
+DOMAIN: FULL STACK WEB DEVELOPMENT,
-DURATION: NOV-1 2024 to DEC-15 2024
+DURATION: NOV-1 2024 to DEC-15 2024,

 OVERVIEW OF THE PROJECT: REAL-TIME CHAT-APP ChatConnect is a modern, real-time messaging app designed for seamless text, voice, and video communication.
 Built with scalability and privacy in mind, it supports direct messaging, group chats, media sharing, and more.